Why the Internet of Things and the rise of chatbots will change the way we work

 Your office becomes smart when it collects and processes the right data to increase comfort.
 When it provides a range of tools that empower individuals and teams.
 I think two major trends are about to change the way we work again.

-New sensor-based technologies are revolutionising the way we provide a comfortable workspace.
+New sensor-based technologies are revolutionizing the way we provide a comfortable workspace.

 By enhancing the old and outdated building management systems, developers and entrepreneurs can now build intelligent systems for office workers, and thereby increase comfort and productivity.